-The Financial Report is prepared in accordance with the historical cost convention, except for the following assets and liabilities which are stated at their fair value: financial assets at fair value through profit and loss.
+The Financial Report is prepared in accordance with the historical cost convention, except for investments that are stated at fair value through profit and loss.

 The preparation of the Financial Report in conformity with Australian Accounting Standards requires management to make judgments, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, income and expenses.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the result of which form the basis of making the judgements about carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates.
 These accounting policies have been consistently applied by Grattan Institute.